(II) If 0.45 kg of water at 100°C is changed by a reversible proc... | Channels for Pearson+

 Entropy

 Entropy is a measure of the disorder or randomness in a system.
-In thermodynamics, it quantifies the amount of energy in a physical system that is not available to do work.
-When a substance undergoes a phase change, such as from water to steam, the entropy of the system changes, reflecting the increased disorder as molecules move from a liquid to a gaseous state.
+In thermodynamics, it quantifies the amount of energy in a system that is not available to do work.
+When a substance undergoes a phase change, such as from water to steam, the entropy of the system increases due to the greater disorder in the gaseous state compared to the liquid state.

 Recommended video: